-Referrals data in Google Analytics Acquisition reports is a great source of information on which websites bring traffic directly to your site.
-Recently however you might have noticed one particular site appearing more often in your reports, generating sessions, but no other engagements.
+Referrals data in Google Analytics Acquisition report is a great source of information on which websites bring traffic directly to your site.
+Recently, however, you might have noticed one particular site appearing more often in your reports, generating sessions, but no other engagements.
 The bad news is – you’re most likely being targeted by Semalt.
 The good news is – you’re not the only one.
 And there are many options to exclude Semalt from your reports completely.

 What is Semalt and why you don’t need it